All Posts (10)

 Read more…

-but by default, data can only be read through I2C port.
-In order to use other ports some settings will be required like compiling the firmware from source code and directing the data flow to other ports etc., because there are no direct settings available in Ardupilot firmware.
-In this tutorial we will use I2C port (I2C2_SCL, I2C2_SDA).
-LiDAR can be interfaced with flight controller for the purpose of Altitude Holding, Obstacle Avoidance or Terrain Following (first two will be explained in this document).
-At the time of writing this document, the controller used was PixHawk 6C from HolyBro flashed with ArduCopter V4.3.3.
+TFmini-Plus can be interfaced with flight controller for the purpose of Altitude Holding or Obstacle Avoidance or Terrain Following.
+At the time of writing this document the flight controller used was PixHawk 6C from Holybro flashed with ArduCopter V4.3.3.
 However, this document can also be used with PixHawk 6X and other flight controllers running with different ArduCopter firmware versions with slight modification in parameter names and choosing the right port on flight controller.
-For choosing right port, refer to the port mapping of flight controller in its documentation.
+For choosing right port, refer to the hardware and software serial port mapping of flight controller.
 Please note that supported firmware of Ardupilot for PixHawk 6C and 6X is 4.2.3 stable release and later.

 Figure-1: Pinout sequence of available ports on PixHawk 6C